Estimated Reading Time: 3 Minutes

 - If you have access to mobile phone protection software, make sure you’ve activated it.
 Most will detect phishing scams and alert you so that you don’t inadvertently click on something malicious.

 Ultimately, the best way to protect your customers from this scary scam is to offer them a comprehensive identity protection solution that includes telecom monitoring.
-GGA’s advanced identity monitoring feature will immediately send an alert to your customer if a criminal is attempting to port their phone number to another phone.
-Check out GGA’s Iris Identity Theft Protection services for more information, and ask us how we can help protect your customers from SIM swaps, as well as other types of identity fraud.
+Iris' advanced identity monitoring feature will immediately send an alert to your customer if a criminal is attempting to port their phone number to another phone.
+Check out Iris' identity and cyber protection services for more information, and ask us how we can help protect your customers from SIM swaps, as well as other types of identity fraud.